Rashid Nezhmetdinov: Glory years (1946–1958)

 He returned to Kazan, where a hero's welcome awaited him.
 He went on to win the RSFSR Championship again, in 1951 at Yaroslavl.
 But his other tournament performances were relatively underwhelming.
 For instance, at the Baku International in 1964, Nezhmetdinov could only secure 4 points in 12 rounds; a performance he said owed to his underestimation of his opponents.
 He finished in third place, behind Vladimir Antoshin and Vladimir Bagirov.
 It is worth noting that around this time, Nezhmetdinov, Vitaly and Ratmir had become boisterous drinking buddies.
 As the story goes, in Baku, they treated their hotel rooms like they were rockstars.
 Nezhmetdinov is said to have hurled crockery out the window, and eventually gotten into an argument with Ratmir.
 Vitaly tried to defuse the situation, but to no avail.
 By this time, the commotion had caught the attention of GM Alexander Kotov, an observer on behalf of the Soviet Sports Committee.
 He reported all the three Masters to the Sports Committee.
 Ratmir and Vitaly received the worst of it (the reason for this is unclear, but some say it is because Nezhmetdinov was the only Communist Party member among them), with each receiving a one-year ban from tournaments and having governments stipends suspended.
 Nezhmetdinov retained his stipend, and was banned for a shorter period of time.

 This marked a turning point in Nezhmetdinov's life and he turned a new leaf.
-He gave up the “party all night” lifestyle, and married Tamara Ivanovna (little is known about her apart from the fact that she is the mother of Nezhmetdinov's children).
+He gave up the "party all night" lifestyle, and married Tamara Ivanovna (little is known about her apart from the fact that she is the mother of Nezhmetdinov's children).
 It was also around this time that Nezhmetdinov wrote the first-ever chess book in the Tatar language.

 Nezhmetdinov's next major tournament was the 1953 RSFSR Championship at Saratov, which he won.
 And in 1954, Nezhmetdinov finally managed to play on the grand stage, the 21st USSR Championship at Kiev—the holy grail of Soviet Chess.
 This proved to be Nezhmetdinov's toughest competition so far, as it included other masters like Tigran Petrosian and Efim Geller, who were already ranked amongst the best players in the world.
 Nezhmetdinov finished the tournament in shared 7th place, but finishing with 4½ wins in 7 matches against grandmasters, was a great achievement in itself.

 With the death of Stalin in 1953, Nezhmetdinov was finally able to play chess internationally.
-Nikita Khrushchev adopted a far less repressive regime, pertinently removing most travel restrictions for sportsmen.
-It was also around this time that the Russian Sports Committee came under fire from the international press for only ever sending their “strongest Grandmasters” abroad.
-The idea was for Russia to send four of their “mere Masters” to the 1954 international tournament at Bucharest.
+Nikita Khrushchev adopted a far less repressive regime, notably removing most travel restrictions for sportsmen.
+It was also around this time that the Russian Sports Committee came under fire from the international press for only ever sending their "strongest Grandmasters" abroad.
+The idea was for Russia to send four of their "mere Masters" to the 1954 international tournament at Bucharest.
 Nezhmetdinov was chosen along with Semyon Furman, Viktor Korchnoi and his old friend, Ratmir Kholmov.
 Prior to leaving for the tournament, the four masters were summoned to Moscow, where they underwent rigorous training under Isaac Bolevslavsky and David Bronstein.